 The Sleep app will now track your respiratory rate and alert you to changes that may be alarming.
 And Tai Chi and Pilates will join the Workout apps while Fitness+ will welcome fitness coach Jeanette Jenkins and her popular strength and HIIT classes, along with new Artist Spotlight Series workouts.

-watchOS 8: Other new and redesigned apps
+New and redesigned apps

 Apple has a bunch of new apps coming in watchOS 8, including Contacts, Find Devices, and Find Items, but more exciting is a focus on making the apps we use most often, better.
 Among the redesigned apps are Home, which offers Intercom support, the ability to control accessories by room, and live video of people at the door, Photos, which has a new mosaic layout and easy sharing via Messages and Mail, and Timer, which now lets you set multiple timers.
 The Weather app will give you next-hour precipitation notifications and severe weather alerts.

-watchOS 8: Portraits and World Timer faces
+Portraits and World Timer faces

 A new watchOS release wouldn’t be complete without new watch faces, but this year there’s just one: Portraits.
 As its name implies, it uses the portrait mode photos on your iPhone “with an immersive, multilayered effect, intelligently recognizing faces in photos and cropping in to highlight the subject” so they’ll pop even more on the small screen.
 Also new to watchOS 8 will be a World Timer face, which lets you see the time on various zones around the world.